RobertNichita/GourceWizard/README.md

 ### Challenge 2 - Worker

 We initially outputted an MP4 video using FFmpeg to be uploaded to S3 and displayed to the end user using a regular `<video>` tag in the front end.
 This worked well for repositories that generated short videos but for large videos, we noticed a lot of buffering and waiting for the video to download.
 After learning more about how CDNs worked, we realized that the CDN was sending the entire video file in an inefficient way.

 Instead, we use HLS to create a playlist (.m3u8) file which references 2 second segments (.ts files) of the video.
 Those short segments are cached better by the CDN, allow for better load times, scrubbing.
 Now the next few segments are streamed to the user as they watch the video instead of the entire video at load time.
 That is more efficient in terms of bandwidth (which we need to pay for because AWS) if the user does not watch the entire video and better UX.
 Streaming the video to the user required using `react-player` to play the HLS video, because not all browsers natively supported that.
-It was non-trivial to figure out how to get FFmpeg to create a HLS video with Gource and to generate a thumbnail based on a HLS stream.
-This challenge is discussed below in detail.
+It was non-trivial to figure out how to get FFmpeg to create a HLS video with Gource.
+We ended up figuring out the correct parameters to pass into FFmpeg to consume a video input stream and output an HLS stream ready to be uploaded to S3.
+It took a many tries to create a HLS stream which worked properly, we made use of this debugging tool https://players.akamai.com/players/hlsjs because during development, we weren't sure the HLS stream was malformed or if our video player was incorrectly setup.
+We had one attempt where we used some FFmpeg arguments to create a HLS stream and play in most browsers, but it was unable to play in Firefox.
+We had some "codec not supported" errors.
+This was fixed by toggling different things with FFmpeg.
+Additionally, when uploading our segments to S3, we ran into a funny issue where S3 assumed our mime type was something wrong instead of `video/MP2T` which was a subtle and unexpected issue to debug.

 ### Challenge 3 - Frontend